L9Manuel9/cybersecurity-skills/skills-projects/Advanced Network & Data Exfiltration/README.md

 1. Set up a DNS server to handle incoming tunneling requests.
 2. Use a DNS tunneling tool to create a client-side connection, encoding and passing data through DNS queries.
-3 Monitor traffic to verify data transmission between the client and server through DNS.
+3. Monitor traffic to verify data transmission between the client and server through DNS.
-4.Highlight the threat posed by DNS tunneling, suggesting network monitoring improvements and stricter DNS policies.
+4. Highlight the threat posed by DNS tunneling, suggesting network monitoring improvements and stricter DNS policies.

 ## Key Takeaways
 - Emphasizes the potential for exploiting DNS protocols to bypass security controls.